 Bosler Hall Room 115

 Her teaching and research interests fall primarily along the intersections of philosophy, Russian literature, and Russo-Soviet cinema.
-She is also interested in language learning through blogging and media, as well as practical translation skills for advanced language courses.
+She is also interested in language learning through film and media, as well as practical translation skills for advanced language courses.
 Before coming to Dickinson, Prof. DeBlasio taught in the Department of Philosophy at the Higher School of Economics (Moscow, Russia).
 In 2014 she published a book titled The End of Russian Philosophy (Palgrave), which looks at the transition of the discipline of philosophy in Russia from the 1990s through the 2000s.
-She also contributes to the Philosophy Department and the Film Studies Program.
+Her second book, The Filmmaker's Philosopher: Merab Mamardashvili and Russian Cinema, is forthcoming with Edinburgh University Press in 2019.
+At Dickinson she also contributes to the Philosophy Department and the Film Studies Program.

 RUSS 201 Intermediate Russian